 Joyce J. Scott, Nuanced Veil, 2016-2017, pearls, thread, wire, 88,9 x 133,3 cm, Toledo Museum of Art, © Goya Contemporary Gallery and the Estate of Joyce J. Scott.

 “The Origin of Others.
-Rewriting Art History in the Americas, 19th Century – Today”, organized in partnership with the Clark Art Institute, is a multifaceted three-year research project focusing on Black and Indigenous women artists in three broad geographical zones: Latin America, the Caribbean, and the United States.
-The program title references the series of essays by the author Toni Morrison, published in 2017.
+Rewriting Art History in the Americas, 19th Century – Today”, organized in partnership with the Clark Art Institute, is a multifaceted research programme conducted between 2021 and 2024.
+It focuses on Black and Indigenous women artists across three broad geographical regions: Latin America, the Caribbean, and the United States.
+The project title references the 2017 collection of essays by author Toni Morrison.

-Looking to bridge the gap created by sexism, racism, and geographical discrimination, the project opens discussion around what it means to “achieve institutional visibility” and how writing the history of Black and Indigenous women artists in the Americas might challenge existing academic boundaries in art history.
+Looking to bridge the gap created by sexism, racism, and geographical discrimination, the programme opens discussion around what it means to “achieve institutional visibility” and how writing the history of Black and Indigenous women artists might challenge existing academic boundaries.
 Central questions include: What are the complexities of being a Black or Indigenous woman artist across these geographies?
 What different fundamental societal impediments do these artists face?
 How can we learn from the past to produce new narratives?

 Curator and Professor of Latin American Art, Universidad de Buenos Aires, Argentina